+Luckily, we’re seeing an expanding list of hiking pants for women.
 And while there isn’t a single hiking pant to suit every woman, we’ve broken the list into useful categories to help you find the best fit.

-The Best Hiking Pants for Women in 2021
+The Best Hiking Pants for Women in 2022

 - Fabric: 96% nylon, 4% spandex